mariamy412/responsively-app/README.md

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->

+## 🧪 Accessibility & Performance Tips
+- Avoid resizing windows too rapidly to ensure smooth rendering ﻿- ﻿Use a stable internet connection for best performance ﻿﻿- Test layouts on both light and dark themes
+﻿- ﻿Restart the app if device previews do not update correctly

+These tips help improve testing accuracy and user experience when working with responsive layouts.

 <table>
   <tbody>
     <tr>